Rhythmite: Periodically laminated rhythmites

 Rhythmites may be deposited with periodicities other than annual.
 The geologic record captures both more frequent events (e.g., tides) and less frequent events (glacial floods).

 Tidal rhythmites

-Geologic tidal rhythmites display layered Carboniferous Period beds which record tidal cyclical events such as semi-diurnal, diurnal or neap tide, spring tide cycle.
+Geologic tidal rhythmites display layered Carboniferous Period beds which record tidal cyclical events such as semi-diurnal, diurnal or neap tide, spring tide cycle that demonstrate marine influence in sediments that were previously interpreted as purely continental.
 The geologic record captures layered beds comparable to those found currently in sediments in the Bay of Fundy in Canada and the Bay of Mont Saint-Michel in France.

 The Storm Mountain area of Big Cottonwood Canyon, Utah, has rhythmites which record sea-level sedimentary deposit fluctuations consistent with the cycle of the tides.
+Tidal rhythmites are also known from other geological periods and times, such as the late Precambrian.

 Proglacial rhythmites

 One common mechanism is the episodic flooding which results from glacial dam bursts.
 In one such example geologists estimate that the Missoula Floods cycle of flooding and reformation of the lake took an average of 55 years and that the floods occurred approximately 40 times over the 2,000-year period between 15,000 and 13,000 years ago.
 Distinct rhythmites with an approximately 55-year periodicity have been observed.